SCKSHRWLB/training-and-workshop-2021/software-testing/2-days-test-techniques/2-days-test-techniques-in-practices.md

 **Module 12: Introduction to Unit Test**
 * What is the unit test
+* What is not the unit test
 * What is the test double
 * Test-Driven Development (TDD) practice - Extreme Programming (XP)
+* Exercise: Driven development with Test-Driven Development (TDD) practice - Extreme Programming (XP)

 **Module 13: Continuous Integration (CI)**
 * What is the Continous Integration (CI) practice - Extreme Programming (XP)